 There's lots to enjoy on the walk with heather in the summer months, the rushing waters of Cat Gill and some spectacular Lakeland views.

-The walk can be extended by heading along the lake towards Ashness Bridge and Surprise View.
+The walk can be extended by heading along the lake towards Ashness Bridge and Suprise View.
 Bleaberry fell is also nearby.

 Just to the north is the wonderful Friar's Crag viewpoint and the Castlehead viewpoint.
 These both proffer wonderful views of the lake and surrounding fells.